gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.Charges.md

 > `optional` **code**: `string`

-- This is the code of the charge applied
+- Code of the charge applied.

 ***